jmschles/hundred-points/README.md

 * I think excess cards will get carried over to the next game.
 Maybe that's fine!
 * The styling is hilariously bad
 * I probably missed some things.
 File an issue!

+## Refactoring opportunities

+In addition to the known issues above, the code could be better...

+* We probably don't need controllers at all, I initially put them in because I wasn't getting the layout to render, but later found the solution in the docs
+* Break up that massive game template.
+Child views maybe?
+* The `GameServer` is just getting used as a proxy to the `UserServer` for a lot of things, there are opportunities for API cleanup
+* And much much more...